sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 Unlike the other scope functions, `with()` is not an extension function, so the syntax is different.
 You pass the receiver object to `with()` as an argument.

 Use the `with()` scope function when you want to call multiple functions on an object.
-Using the `with()` function makes your code more concise because you don't have to explicitly refer to the object within the scope of the `with()` scope function.

 Consider this example: